Nontuberculous Mycobacteria (NTM)

 - Improve air and water quality at home.
 Keep bathrooms, showers, and steam rooms ventilated.
 Clean your showerheads regularly.
 Don’t use humidifiers.

 - Avoid contact with soil.
-Wear a dust mask to prevent breathing in dirt when gardening and avoid soil.
+Wear a dust mask to prevent breathing in dirt when gardening.
+Avoid direct contact with soil

-NTM lung disease is a serious infection that can have a significant impact on your life and that of your families and friends.
+NTM infections are serious illnesses that can have a significant impact on your life and that of your families and friends.
 Depression and anxiety are common for people managing long-term illnesses like these.
 It is important that you discuss these feelings with your provider and family.
 Communicating your needs and feelings is important.

 You can also visit the NTM Info & Research website, the not-for-profit foundation for patients with NTM disease.
 For patients who do not live near a support group, NTMir provides an online forum for patients.

-It is helpful to make notes before your appointment.
-Taking a family member or friend along to the appointment.
+It may be helpful to make notes before your appointment.
+Consider taking a family member or friend along to the appointment.
 They can help take notes or ask questions.
 Questions you may want to ask your provider include: